 When premises are leased, landowners may develop some of the following concerns:

 - The company may be refusing to develop the land as promised, therefore leaving the lessor without payment.

 - Oil and gas drilling operations also have the potential to damage property.

 - Lessors may even wish to terminate a lease with an oil or gas company.

 Want to Break an Existing Oil & Gas Lease?

-Maybe you are caught in an existing oil and gas lease with an operator who isn't developing the field.
-Meanwhile operators are drilling producing wells on neighboring property and draining a shared reservoir of resources in which you have a stake.
+Maybe you are caught in an existing oil and gas lease with an operator who is not developing the field.
+Meanwhile, operators are drilling producing wells on neighboring property and draining a shared reservoir of resources in which you have a stake.
 In fact, you may be experiencing money damages without even realizing it.
-Oil and gas companies have a duty to protect the leasehold against drainage.
+Oil and gas companies must protect the leasehold against drainage.
 If you are caught in such a situation, we can help you claim damages for royalties on production that would have been produced from the well that was never drilled.

-Our attorneys are extremely skilled in commercial litigation, and have handled many cases of oil and gas disputes successfully for our clients.
+Our attorneys are skilled in commercial litigation and have handled many cases of oil and gas disputes.
 This is a winning combination that you need on your side after you encounter an oil and gas dispute.
-Our firm will thoroughly evaluate your case to determine if you are entitled to a commercial litigation claim.
+Our firm can thoroughly evaluate your case to determine if you are entitled to a commercial litigation claim.
 Should you become our client, we promise to offer you the highest quality of legal assistance possible.